NWMichl/openvuln/README.md

 ## Output

 The markdown result is sorted by platform/software version and provides additional info about the associated hostgroup (tag).
 The tag is either provided by hand via the host_files variable or automagically added based on the Ansible inventory groups and ACI APIC URL/IP.
+Oh, and each advisoryId has an HTML reference to Cisco Security Advisory website.

 ## Backlog